vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 - Type: `Function`
 - Default: `undefined`

-A function to modify default config or apply additional plugins to the [markdown-it](https://github.com/markdown-it/markdown-it) instance used to render source files.
+A function to edit default config or apply extra plugins to the [markdown-it](https://github.com/markdown-it/markdown-it) instance used to render source files.
 Example:

 ```js
 module.exports = {